Orthographic Mapping and Dyslexia

 Understanding Word Meaning

 Word meaning is a particularly important mental hook for dyslexic readers.
 This is not simply a concern tied to novel or complex words.
-Dyslexic readers will also stumble over short, familiar function words of language, words like for, if, so, by.
-The reason is that these words have abstract and ambiguous meanings.
+Dyslexic readers will also stumble over short, familiar function words like for, if, so, or by.
+These words have abstract and ambiguous meanings.
 They don’t have a clear meaning when standing on their own, and they tend to signify different things in different contexts.
 While a dyslexic reader will usually be able to recognize these words in print (they are not difficult to decode), they will often hesitate and stumble, or even substitute other words (such as from or it) because of confusion over meaning.
-They will also often have difficulty remembering the differences in spelling between these words and homophones such as four or buy – again because although the words are easily decodable, the meaning hasn’t been mentally imprinted.
+They will also often have difficulty remembering the differences in spelling between these words and their homophones such as four or buy – again because although the words are easily decodable, the meaning hasn’t been mentally imprinted.

 to, meaning “in the direction of”

 When the meaning piece is missing or confusing, dyslexic readers are unable to map these words to memory.
 The word to is as simple as can be, but what is a “to”? what does it mean?
 The dictionary gives at least thirteen different definitions.
-To make things more complicated, the word sounds just like two and too, but means something different.
-So rather than being mapped for automatic recognition, it stays in sort of mental limbo, needing to be figured out anew each time it is encountered.
+Adding to the confusion, the word sounds just like two and too, but means something different.
+So rather than being mapped for automatic recognition, it stays in a sort of mental limbo, needing to be figured out anew each time it is encountered.

 To make matters worse, when dyslexic readers are confused about word meaning, their ability to correctly perceive the print on the page often goes awry as well.
-This is a result of disorientation, and can cause misperceptions such as letters shifted out of order or reversed, or seeming to be moving about on the page.
+This is a result of disorientation, which is the brain’s way of trying to make sense of confusing information by rearranging it.
+This can cause misperceptions such as letters shifted out of order or reversed, or seeming to be moving about on the page.

 Where Educators Go Wrong

 As long as the right elements are in place — accurate perception of the letter sequence, understanding of meaning, and an ability to relate the pronunciation of the word to the letters — the word can be mapped and stored in permanent, automatic memory.
-There is not a specific order or type of instruction required.
-Children who have successfully learned to read through whole word teaching approaches will end up with the same instant recognition as children who have successfully learned to read through systematic phonics instruction.
-1
+This is not tied to a specific type or order of instruction.
+Children who have successfully learned to read through whole-word teaching approaches will end up with the same instant recognition as children who have successfully learned to read through systematic phonics instruction.1

-The problems arise for the children who are not succeeding.
-Unfortunately, educators often assume that the problem is with the child’s memory, rather than considering other barriers or missing elements that are preventing the child from being able to mentally assemble and lock down the word.
+But more is needed for the children who are not succeeding.
+Unfortunately, educators often assume that the problem lies with the child’s memory, rather than considering other barriers or missing elements that are preventing the child from being able to mentally assemble and lock down the word.
 A teacher might assume that the child needs more exposure to sight words in isolation, and encourage sustained and repetitive practice with flashcards.
 Another teacher might focus on phonetic rules and encourage practice with decoding nonsense words or reading books with easily decodable text.
-Many teachers mistakenly believe that dyslexic children simply need to see or decode the word more often in order for it to be imprinted in their mind.
+Many teachers mistakenly believe that dyslexic children simply need to see or decode the word more often in order for it to be imprinted in their minds.

 But these efforts can often simply create more confusion for the child, making it even more difficult to achieve the goal of automatic word recognition.
 A person cannot form a permanent memory of a word if their visual perception of the letters and letter sequence is not consistent, or if they are unable to understand the meaning of the word.
 In this setting, repetition will only add to the confusion, and make retention of information more difficult.
 For example, a child may not understand that then and than are two separate words with different meanings, or may have difficulty distinguishing from and form, The confusion may arise from the similar appearance of the words, from a tendency to transpose letters, from difficulty in hearing in the difference in the pronunciation of the words, or from not understanding the distinct meanings of the words — or it could be a combination of these factors.
 Whatever it is, the misperception or misunderstanding needs to be addressed and resolved before the brain can retain an accurate representation of the word.